 This report details the current state of knowledge on how climate change and water resources may vary in New Mexico over the next 50 years.
 In addition to synthesizing the state of knowledge on this topic, the report identifies significant data and modeling gaps and uncertainties, and suggests research directions to strengthen our understanding of climate and water resource changes.
 The team focused only on summarizing the state of knowledge of projected climate and water resource variation, and did not carry out new research, propose ways to mitigate projected changes, or define potential infrastructure initiatives that could optimize the use of a diminishing resource.

 - New Mexico Bureau of Geology and Mineral Resources, 2022, Climate change in New Mexico over the next 50 years: Impacts on water resources: New Mexico Bureau of Geology and Mineral Resources, Bulletin 164.

 Public involvement was particularly important in this project.
 Public comments related to the scientific analysis in this report were accepted from 9/15/2021 to 10/15/2021.
 In response to these comments, the report was revised and a new draft was released on 12/7/2021.
 Comments regarding water and climate policy should be saved for the New Mexico 50-Year Water Plan, which will have a separate public comment period.

 This report will be published as a New Mexico Bureau of Geology and Mineral Resources Bulletin, and will be made freely available in PDF format.
-The second draft will remain available until publication of the new Bulletin.
+The third draft will remain available until publication of the new Bulletin.